andresromerodev/portfolio/pages/posts/from-building-business-applications-to-the-game-industry.md

 # From Building Business Applications to the Game is Industry

-It's been almost 1 year since I made my last post and exactly 1.5 years after making one of the biggest moves in my career as a Software Engineer: joining the Game Industry.
+It's been almost 1 year since I made my last post and exactly 1.5 years after making one of the riskiest but most rewarding moves in my career as a Software Engineer: joining the Game Industry.

 If you know me or have had the chance to work with me, you know that programming is a little more than a job for me—it’s a passion, a passion for problem solving.
 This passion quickly turned into a 5+ year career as a programmer.